 The Winter Solstice Story

-In addition to Saturn, the Roman god of agriculture, the Romans also worshiped an infant type god named Methra, who was carved out of a rock.
-On Mithra’s birthday, people also rejoiced, just as they did during Saturnalia.
-The day of this rock god’s birthday was one of the most sacred days of the year for the Roman people.
-It was a time for celebration and togetherness, and for family.
+In addition to Saturn, who was the Roman god of agriculture, the Romans worshiped a god named Methra who was carved out of a rock and depicted as an infant.
+Methra was worshiped as a child.
+People also celebrated and rejoiced on the birthday of Mithra, just like they did during Saturnalia.
+One of the Roman people’s most important religious holidays was the day that this rock god was born, which was considered to be one of the holiest days of the year.
+It was a time for festivities, for coming together as a family, and for celebrating.